 Furthermore, many states have very few approved testing laboratories.
 When testing is required too frequently and labs can’t keep up, cultivators often are unable to deliver enough product to dispensaries.
 This leads to more demand than supply.

 When prices are too high or supplies can’t meet demands, consumers are more likely to purchase marijuana illegally.
 Licensed businesses lose sales and consumers could get lower quality product.

 Lack of Research

 Since marijuana is still illegal at the federal level, only a small amount of money is set aside for cannabis research.
 Therefore, we know very little about how contaminants affect marijuana products or the people who use those products.

-Therefore, no one truly knows what they should be testing marijuana for, what factors are actually “bad” indicators, and what should be allowed, banned, or even tested for.
+Therefore, no one truly knows what they should be testing marijuana for, what factors are actually “bad” indicators, and what should be allowed, banned, or limited.
 Each state’s regulators have implemented their own sets of contaminants, such as pesticides and mold, which labs are required to look for when testing marijuana samples.
 Unfortunately, no one really knows if those are the contaminants they should be testing for or not.

 No Set Standards and Procedures

 With limited research, there are no set standards or procedures for marijuana testing labs to follow.
 Different labs use different methods and equipment to test for the same contaminants.
 As a result, two different labs could provide very different results for the same sample of marijuana.